capuccino26/BVMF-Scraping/README.md

 * The user inserts the CVM codes of the desired companies;
 * The user inserts the desired dates, in years, separeated by commas:
   * If the user desires to get all the available dates this field must be left empty.
+* The user inserts if the raw data should be kept (type "SIM" for keep);
 * The following confirmating messages will show accordingly:
   * CVM code valid/invalid.
   * Dates listed: total or inserted by user.